allendemoura/predictor-react/README.md

    REACT_APP_API_SERVER_URL=your-api-server-url
    ```

-   Replace `your-clerk-publishable-key` with your Clerk Publishable Key and `your-api-server-url` with the URL of your API backend.
+   Replace `your-clerk-publishable-key` with your Clerk Publishable Key and `your-api-server-url` with the URL of the API backend.

 ## Usage